feast-dev/feast/docs/getting-started/faq.md

 ### What are the performance/latency characteristics of Feast?

 Feast is designed to work at scale and support low latency online serving.
-Benchmarks ([RFC](https://docs.google.com/document/d/12UuvTQnTTCJhdRgy6h10zSbInNGSyEJkIxpOcgOen1I/edit)) will be released soon, and active work is underway to support very latency sensitive use cases.
+See our [benchmark blog post](https://feast.dev/blog/feast-benchmarks/) for details.

 ### Does Feast support embeddings and list features?